fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/DataTypes/BasicTypeConversions/BasicTypeConversions.md

 The *it* argument passed to each method inside the ExpressionTransform nodes represents the actual input value of the node.

-Verify the output type of each node (by right clicking on the node) and use the TextVisualizeR to best inspect the output of each node.
+Verify the output type of each node (by right-clicking on the node) and use the TextVisualizer to best inspect the output of each node.